ipfs-shipyard/ipfsx/RATIONALE.md

 ### CID version 1

 Changed from 0 to 1.
 This will soon be the default for all new content added to IPFS anyway.

+## `stat`

+### No options

+I'm speculating that there's no significant performance gain to be had by only retrieving just the `hash` or the `size` of the node and I'm also speculating that these options will not be missed.

+`withLocal` functionality does not exist in either implementation.

+There is no need for a `cidBase` option as the returned stats object contains a `cid` property (a CID instance) instead of a `hash` property (a base 58 encoded string).
+There's no need for IPFS to assume that you want to display the CID of the content added and for that matter what base encoding you'd want to display it in.